sematext/logagent-js/README.md

-# logparser-js
+# logagent-js

-Smart Log Parser written in Node.
+Smart Log Parser and Log Shipper written in Node.

 The parser detects log formats based on a pattern library (yaml file) and converts it to a JSON Object:
 - find matching regex in pattern library